xmprise/Path-Planning/README.md

 The effect of this is to keep the previous path in the buffer and keep the point where the proper path is made.

 ### Compute Minimum Jerk
 To create a smooth path, you must have a certain time interval.
 This is a long enough time to change the lane and to make time to calculate the cost function.
 The following assumes that the acceleration at the beginning and end of the minimum jerk frame is zero.
-This is helpful when switching from t-th frame to t + 1 frame.
+This is helpful when switching from t frame to t + 1 frame.
 Acceleration and jerk are all associated with the constraint that velocity must match both at the beginning and end of the frame.
 Use the standard jerk model to minimize the 5th order polynomial model as described in the lecture.

 ### Determine behavior